Tower Climb · Difficulty Audit

 Tile-climb math at the expected baseline

+The how to play Roobet Towers question has a straightforward answer at the mechanic level.
 Roobet Towers runs the canonical tile-climb mechanic.
-The structural math is unchanged from cross-brand tower-climb games; what differs is the brand's house-edge factor.
+The structural math is unchanged from cross-brand tower-climb games; what differs is Roobet's house-edge factor.

 Roobet Towers tile-climb math at expected 97 percent baseline